Lymantria dispar dispar: L. d. dispar versus L. dispar usage

-For the purposes of taxonomy, the common names North American gypsy moth and European gypsy moth represent the same subspecies, Lymantria dispar dispar, as opposed to subspecies of L. dispar from Asia.
+For the purposes of taxonomy, the common names European gypsy moth and North American gypsy moth represent the same subspecies, L. d. dispar, as opposed to subspecies of L. dispar from Asia.

 Confusion over the species and subspecies is widespread.

-For regulatory purposes, the U. S. Department of Agriculture has defined the Asian Gypsy Moth as "any biotype of Lymantria dispar (sensu lato) possessing female flight capability."

-despite L. d. subsp. asiatica not being the only classified subspecies that is capable of flight.
-Traditionally, L. dispar have been referred to as "gypsy moths" even when referring to Japanese, Indian, and Asiatic gypsy moths.
+For regulatory purposes, the U. S. Department of Agriculture has defined Asian Gypsy Moth as "any biotype of Lymantria dispar (sensu lato) possessing female flight capability". despite Lymantria dispar asiatica not being the only classified subspecies that is capable of flight; even females of L. d. dispar can fly, if only very weakly.
+Traditionally, all L. dispar have been referred to as gypsy moth, including when referring to Japanese, Indian, and Asiatic subspecies.

 Common name

-In July 2021, the Entomological Society of America announced it was delisting the common name gypsy moth as part of an effort to replace racist or otherwise offensive names.
-Gypsy is considered an offensive slur by some of the Romani community.
+In the species' native area, the English common name is "gypsy moth".
+In North America in July 2021, the Entomological Society of America announced it was delisting the common name gypsy moth as part of an effort to replace racist or otherwise offensive names, as Gypsy is considered an offensive slur by some in the North American Romani community.
 This led the Society to select a replacement name through a consultative process.
 In January 2022, they proposed the name spongy moth, in reference to the spongy mass of the egg casing.
-This new common name was formally adopted in March 2022.
+This new common name was formally adopted in North America in March 2022.

 Range

-Lymantria dispar dispar, is indigenous to Europe, and was introduced in North America.
-Though the Asiatic and the Eurasian moths were not classified as different subspecies in the 1980s, the differences were already notable.
-The species was considered extinct in the UK from soon after 1900, but colonies have been found in London from 1995 and Buckinghamshire from 2005.
+L. d. dispar is indigenous to Europe.
+In southeastern England, it was widespread in the 19th century, but became extinct except for occasional migrants soon after 1900.
+It then recolonised naturally from the 1990s; colonies were found in London from 1995 and Buckinghamshire from 2005, and more widely since.